Giveth/giveth-wiki/wiki/dac/finances.md

 ## <a name="finances_reward_dao">Rewards DAO</a>

 Every second week, Giveth rewards people who contributed their time and effort on Giveth.
 The Reward DAO is a system where every two weeks all full time team members vote on how to distribute 2000 USD.
-In order to be rewarded a contributor needs to join the `#volunteers` channel on Slack and create a short video showing what was his/her contribution.
+Please see the [contributors guide](contributors-guide.html)for more information.